124938/learning-spark/core-api-features/src/main/scala/_2_rdd/_2_2_transformation/README.md

 | distinct([numTasks])) | Return a new dataset that contains the distinct elements of the source dataset |

 ### Sorting & Ranking:

+* Below are few important APIs for performing sorting operations on RDD:

 | Method Name | Description |
 | ----------- | ----------- |